 It will take about 5-10 seconds for the disk to completely format.

 4. When the DTS4050 was formatted, all information including the IP Address was lost.
-To reset a new IP address, send the command:
+Reset the IP address by sending the command:

 SET IPADD xxx.xxx.xxx.xxx